sealingtech/EDCOP-TOOLS/kibana/README.md

 ## Image Repository

 By default, images are pulled from *edcop-master:5000* which is presumed to be hosted on the master node.
-If you're changing this value, make sure the image names match the names of the tools (e.g. *kibana*).
-If not, you will have to change the image names in the *kibana.yaml* file.
+If you're changing this value, make sure you use the full repository name.

 ```
 image:
-  repository: edcop-master
+  kibana: edcop-master:5000/kibana
 ```

 ## Networks